 One option to increase city revenues would be to restore the nonresident earnings component of the personal income tax (PIT), known more commonly as the commuter tax.
 From the time it was established in 1971, the tax had equaled 0.45 percent of wages and salaries earned in the city by commuters and 0.65 percent of income from self-employment.
 Thirteen years ago the New York State Legislature repealed the tax, effective July 1, 1999.
-If the Legislature were to restore the commuter tax at its former rates effective on July 1 of this year, the city's PIT collections would increase by an estimated \$802 million in 2014.
+If the Legislature were to restore the commuter tax at its former rates effective on July 1, 2014, the city's PIT collections would increase by an estimated \$856 million in 2015.